PhilipGriffith/AHPy/README.md

 >>> criteria = ahpy.Compare('Criteria', criteria_comparisons, precision=3, random_index='saaty')
 ```

-Notice that the names of the `experience`, `education`, `charisma` and `age` Compare objects are repeated in the `criteria_comparisons` dictionary above.
+Notice that the names of the Experience, Education, Charisma and Age objects are repeated in the `criteria_comparisons` dictionary above.
 This is necessary in order to properly link the Compare objects together into a hierarchy, as shown next.

 In the final step, we need to link the Compare objects together into a hierarchy, such that `criteria` is the *parent* object and the other objects form its *children*: